awsdocs/aws-lambda-developer-guide/doc_source/powershell-logging.md

 ## How to Find Logs<a name="how-to-find-logs-powershell"></a>

 You can find the logs that your Lambda function writes, as follows:
-+ Find logs in CloudWatch Logs\.
++ Find the logs in CloudWatch Logs\.
 The `$LambdaContext` variable provides the `LogGroupName` and the `LogStreamName` properties\.
-Using these properties, you can find the specific log stream where logs are written\.
+Using these properties, you can find the specific log stream where the logs are written\.
-+ If you invoke a Lambda function programmatically, you can add the `LogType` parameter to retrieve the last 4 KB of log data that is written to CloudWatch Logs\.
++ If you invoke a Lambda function programmatically, you can add the `LogType` parameter to retrieve the last 4 KB of log data that's written to CloudWatch Logs\.
 For more information, see [Invoke](API_Invoke.md)\.
 AWS Lambda returns this log information in the `x-amz-log-results` header in the response\.
-If you use the AWS Command Line Interface to invoke the function, you can specify the `--log-type` parameter with value `Tail`\.
+If you use the AWS Command Line Interface \(AWS CLI\) to invoke the function, you can specify the `--log-type` parameter with the value `Tail`\.